Skip to Content

 |

 1. Roll down the windows and turn on the heater.
 This will pull heat away from the engine and vent it into the cab.
-The windows are so you
+The windows are so you don’t broil while you're getting the car safely off the road, which you should do as quickly as possible.

 2. Pull over and turn off the engine.
 If you need to drive a few blocks to find a safe spot, that’s okay, but don’t push it any further than that.